mzabani/codd/docs/DATABASE-EQUALITY.md

 The collation might exist in the development database but might not in the production server, which can make checksums match but queries fail in one server and work in another.

-One could think including `pg_catalog` in the list of namespaces to be checksummed would fix this, but even if development databases contain a superset of production's collations, _codd_ only does equality checks at the moment.
+One could think including `pg_catalog` in the list of namespaces to be checksummed would fix this, but even if development databases contain a subset of production's collations, _codd_ only does equality checks at the moment.

-Our current recommendation is to create any collations you rely on in a your app's schema.
+Our current recommendation is to create any collations you rely on in your app's schema.

 ### System libraries and collations